On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: Dynamical Significance of the 4:3 Resonance

 \subsection{Comparison with Eris}

-One might think that Pluto affects the Twotinos because its aphelion reaches Twotinos' semi-major axis.
-In this scenario, we would also expect Eris to affect the Twotinos and even the Plutinos since its orbit travels between 38 and 98 au; however, our studies have shown that Eris's effect is at least an order of magnitude smaller than Pluto's.
+One might think that Pluto affects Twotinos because its aphelion reaches Twotinos' semi-major axis.
+In this scenario, we would also expect Eris to affect Twotinos and even Plutinos since its orbit travels between 38 and 98 au; however, our studies have shown that Eris's effect is at least an order of magnitude smaller than Pluto's.
 This occurs even with Eris (plus Dysnomia) being $\sim14\%$ more massive than Pluto (plus Charon).

-When studying Twotino leaking rates, we found that, over 4 Gyr, considering the four giant planets, without Pluto, the fraction of stable Twotinos is close to 47\%.
+In \citetalias{Munoz26} we studied Twotino leaking rates, and found that, over 4 Gyr, considering the four giant planets, without Pluto, the fraction of stable Twotinos is close to 47\%.
 If Eris is included as a massive perturber, the fraction of stable Twotinos decreases to 46\%.
-Instead, when Pluto was included as a massive perturber (without Eris), this fraction fell to 19\% \citep{Munoz26}.
+Instead, when Pluto was included as a massive perturber (without Eris), this fraction fell to 19\%.
 For Plutinos, the stable fractions correspond to 77\%, 77\%, and 36\%, in the same previous scenarios, respectively.
 This is likely because, while neither Eris nor Pluto can trap TNOs in their MMRs, Neptune will trap TNOs in Pluto's resonances, but not in Eris's.
-Once locked in, Pluto can slightly yet significantly affect resonant objects on secular time-scales, while Eris will not.
+Once locked in, Pluto will slightly yet \ccc{steadily} affect resonant objects on secular time-scales, while Eris will not.